techsomnia/collectit/README.md

-# collectit
+# CollectItAll!
-CollectIt! is a datapack for Minecraft that will add advancements for you to collect every item in the game!
+CollectItAll! is a datapack for Minecraft that will add advancements for you to collect every item in the game!